- Call Number:

 Places related to Nova Scotia not already mentioned include: Beech Hill, Musquodoboit and Guysborough Roads, Hammonds Plains, North West Arm, Preston, Dartmouth, Windsor Road, Annapolis, Refugee Hill, Prospect Road, Beaver Bank, Cobequid Road, Great Lake [Grand Lake?], and Chester Road.
 Other place names not already mentioned are Chesapeake (Virginia), Charleston (South Carolina), and Boston (Massachusetts).
 Some of the main people include: Collectors of Customs - Thomas N. Jeffery, Richard Best, and Jones Fawson; Henry H. Cogswell, Deputy Provincial Secretary; Theophilis Chamberlain, loyalist and Preston government agent; Charles Morris, surveyor; Richard Bulkley, Provincial Secretary (1759-93); Michael Wallace, merchant; and Rupert D. George, Provincial Secretary.

 The last volume consists of extracts from the Book of Negroes - 1783, the original of which is contained in the British Headquarters Papers, more commonly known as the Dorchester Papers or the Sir Guy Carleton Papers.
 This document was created under the direction of Sir Guy Carleton at New York, listing and describing Black people who were to embark on British vessels at the end of the American Revolution as part of the British evacuation.
 It names and describes each individual, including the master to whom the enslaved formerly belonged.
-There are 2 versions, an American and British; The Loyalist Collection holds the British version.
+There are two versions, an American and British; The Loyalist Collection holds the British version.

 - Originals:

-- The original records are held by the Nova Scotia Archives (NSA).
+The original records are held by the Nova Scotia Archives (NSA).

 - Archival Ref.
 No.:

-- NSA RG 1, vols.
+NSA RG 1, vols.
 419-423.

 - Finding Aids: